 Our recommendation for this group of sidewalks varies by scenario, but in each instance we propose a robust solution to address this infrastructure.
-Should this program ultimately be pursued by the Council we would recommend that public dollars should be prioritized to focus on these sidewalks because of their importance to the transit network.
-However, it is also important to recognize that many of these sidewalks are in front of businesses and so by prioritizing these sidewalks the City would be subsidizing the obligations of businesses to clear sidewalks to a greater degree than residents.
+Should this program ultimately be pursued by the Council we would recommend that public dollars should be prioritized to focus on these sidewalks.